 This type has an upper that is cut from one single piece of leather.
-Usually shoes are made from multiple pieces of leather sewn together.
+Usually, shoes are made from multiple pieces of leather sewn together.
 The wholecut oxford has the distinctive closed lacing system and this along with the single piece construction gives it an extremely clean and sleek look.
 It also requires more leather to make a wholecut because it generally has only one seam at the heel.
 In recent year, this style has become rather popular and often features a medallion on the toe box or other broguing.
 It is available in all kinds of colors and is usually a bit more expensive than a cap toe or plain oxford because it requires more skill and more leather.
 An all black wholecut in patent leather or mirror polished calf works as an evening shoe as long as it has no broguing.

 The seamless is very similar to the wholecut in the sense that it is made from one piece of leather as well.
-While the wholecut has a seam on the heel, the seamless does not have a seam making it even more difficult to produce.
-Also it requires even more leather than a whole cut and it takes on average about twice as much leather as is needed for regular cap toe Oxford.
+While the wholecut has a seam on the heel, the seamless does not have a seam, making it even more difficult to produce.
+Also, it requires even more leather than a whole cut and it takes on average about twice as much leather as is needed for a regular cap toe Oxford.
 As such, it is usually only offered by bespoke shoemakers.
 Sometimes, the term wholecut is used synonymously with seamless simply because the term is more well known, although technically this is incorrect.

-Strictly speaking the Oxford is considered to be a formal shoe, however this does not hold true anymore as they come in many colors, variations and more casual leathers such as suede and brogues.
+Strictly speaking, the Oxford is considered to be a formal shoe, however, this does not hold true anymore as they come in many colors, variations and more casual leathers such as suede and brogues.

 The Plain & Cap Toe Oxfords

 These days the Cap Toe Oxford is often acceptable at less traditional Black Tie events and with dark evening suits.
 However, traditionally these are the quintessential dress shoes for your day – to – day suits and business wear.
 They can also be worn when you want to add a dash of sophistication to your casual dress options like chinos and a blazer.
 It is not recommended to wear black with denim.
-Cognac, mid-brown, cherry or oxblood wood work serve this purpose much better.
+Cognac, mid-brown, cherry or oxblood serve this purpose much better.
 For tweed, it is generally recommend to wear boots or derby shoes instead, while fresco, solaro, linen or seersucker can be worn with cap toe Oxfords, although it is recommended not to wear black with these outfits.
 Instead, a spectator or a solid shade of brown are a much better choice.

 The first Oxford every man should own is a black cap toe Oxford.
 It may seem unexciting but at the end of the day, it is the shoe that can be worn to the office, funerals, weddings, evening events and maybe even black tie and as such, it is very versatile.
 Unlike brown, black does not come in different shades, and so you don’t need two pairs of black shoes of the exact same style.
-Many well dressed men may have only a couple pairs of black shoes in their shoe closet, one of them always being the black captoe Oxford, while they have 10, 50 or 100 pairs of brown shoes.
+Many well-dressed men may have only a couple pairs of black shoes in their shoe closet, one of them always being the black captoe Oxford, while they have 10, 50 or 100 pairs of brown shoes.
 For general advice on how to combine brown shoe colors, including cap toe Oxfords with your wardrobe, please refer to the How to Wear Brown Shoes Guide.